AlexsLemonade/training-modules/virtual-setup/zoom-procedures.md

 If you need help from an instructor during instruction days, message the host of the Zoom meeting and let them know that you need help from an instructor.
 We will clearly identify the host of the meeting at the beginning of the session.

-To bring up chat, click the chat icon in the control bar or hover over the Host in the participant list
+To bring up chat, click the chat icon in the control bar.

 ### Joining a breakout room